 18/33

-I didn't learn a whole lot in this semester's course.
+I didn't learn a lot in this semester's course.
 I picked up a few small things, but the work mostly covered material I already knew.
 It's tricky trying to choose courses from a one paragraph description.
 I want to learn things relevant to what I do that don't cover material I already know.
 This is difficult when graduate coursework selection here is so limited.

 A light semester is ok, though, when I can make use of the extra time.
 I think I have this semester.
 I embraced and explored three pretty useful technologies: Git, Groovy, and Gradle.